 SECTION FIVE - SOFTWARE

 To prevent computer viruses from being transmitted through the school's computer system, unauthorized downloading of any unauthorized software is strictly prohibited.
-Only software registered through Cisco Junior College may be downloaded.
+Only software registered through Cisco College may be downloaded.
 Employees should contact the Helpdesk if they have any questions.

 SECTION SIX - SECURITY/APPROPRIATE USE

 A. Access to Information Technology Resources is granted according to role based needs by appropriate administrators.